khakhalin/notes/keywords/python.md

 * Tips from Chip Huyen: https://github.com/chiphuyen/python-is-cool
 * Nice [list of Python gotchas](https://www.toptal.com/python/top-10-mistakes-that-python-programmers-make) from Martin Chilikian

+# Functions

+**Non-local variables**: when defining function within a function, we can make local variables of the outer function become sorta "global" for the inner function, which may be handy.
+If you only plan to read from this variable, just refer to it as if it's global.
+If you plan to update it, write `nonlocal var_name` inside the inner function, as if declaring it.
+After that it won't be masked.

 # Errors

 To **raise an error** do: `raise KeyError('Error Message')`, except instead of a `KeyError` there are lots of "Base error types" to try.
 Some useful examples include: